basarunder/less-trail/ART_SUBMISSION.md

-PROBABILITY TERMINAL: A Generative Syntax Experiment
+MEANING IS A GAMBLE: A Generative Syntax Experiment
 Artist: Başar Ünder

 Year: 2025